Depositing data FAQ's

-- Complete - the data can be a whole dataset or this can apply to part of a continuously produced dataset, e.g. for a year's worth of data that are complete.
+- Complete - the data can be a whole dataset (or can apply to an ongoing time series).

 - Unchanging - whereby the actual content is fixed and will not be further amended to correct for inconsistencies, with the exception of additional files clearly labeled as errata.

 - Properly archived in a persistent location - such as the archives held by CEDA.